+Artist Selection Approaches

+Open Competition

-Artist Selection Approaches Artist S Open Competition Roster In an Open Competition, any artist may submit his or her qualifications, A roste subject to the requirements established in a Call to Artists or Request lected t for Qualifications.
-The RFQ should be sufficiently detailed to allow directly. artists to determine whether their artistic practice or qualifications are appropriate for consideration.
-A roste artists v An Open Competition allows for the broadest range of artists to could b compete and can bring in new, otherwise unknown, and emerging for a rai artists.
-However, an Open Competition can consume a large amount years, it of staff and selection committee resources.
-It can also discourage to be co established artists who prefer to respond to limited competitions or to be directly selected for projects, as well as emerging or disadvantaged To crea artists who don't have access to the tools necessary to put together viting th RFQ responses.
-The cal and crit Limited Competition / Invitational of oppo In a Limited Competition or Invitational process, several pre-selected year or artists are invited to submit qualifications.
-This method may be ap- include propriate when looking for a small group of experienced artists, when there is a limited time frame, or if the project requirements are so spe- A selec cialized that only a limited number of already identified artists would ommen be eligible.
-The list of pre-selected artists could come from a roster or selected from a curatorial process. before t Direct Selection A roster On occasion, an artist might be selected for a project without a for artis competitive process.
-Direct selection can be useful on projects where This wo there is an urgent timeline, a low budget, or unusually specific project ing a la requirements.
+In an Open Competition, any artist may submit his or her qualifications, subject to the requirements established in a Call to Artists or Request for Qualifications.
+The RFQ should be sufficiently detailed to allow artists to determine whether their artistic practice or qualifications are appropriate for consideration.

+An Open Competition allows for the broadest range of artists to compete and can bring in new, otherwise unknown, and emerging artists.
+However, an Open Competition can consume a large amount of staff and selection committee resources.
+It can also discourage established artists who prefer to respond to limited competitions or to be directly selected for projects, as well as emerging or disadvantaged artists who don't have access to the tools necessary to put together RFQ responses.

+Limited Competition / Invitational

+In a Limited Competition or Invitational process, several pre-selected artists are invited to submit qualifications.
+This method may be appropriate when looking for a small group of experienced artists, when there is a limited time frame, or if the project requirements are so specialized that only a limited number of already identified artists would be eligible.
+The list of pre-selected artists could come from a roster or from a curatorial process.

+Direct Selection

+On occasion, an artist might be selected for a project without a competitive process.
+Direct selection can be useful on projects where there is an urgent timeline, a low budget, or unusually specific project requirements.
 It is possible that this artist would be selected from a pre-qualified list or roster.

-Autist Coloction Annuacology